 - Flours: you can use almond flour instead of tigernut flour, but I have not tested any other flour combinations for the donut dough.
 You can use arrowroot powder instead of tapioca starch for the jam.

-- Olive oil: I think another fat should work fine, like melted coconut oil or melted butter.
+- Olive oil: I have not tested another fat like melted coconut oil or melted butter.
+I think either would work, although coconut oil may make the donuts more dense.
 Make sure your ingredients are at room temperature.

 - Yogurt: I use a plant-based coconut yogurt to keep this recipe dairy free, but any vegan yogurt or dairy-full yogurt will work.
 If you tolerate dairy, use Greek yogurt for a protein boost!